 This week, my daughter Noff came from a get-together with some of her friends.
 One of the friends she met had known her since primary school and had come to every one of her birthday parties, which we throw every year.
-She told Noff she appreciated that we never opened gifts in front of the guests.
+She told Noff she appreciated that we never opened presents in front of the guests.

-I thought that every family faces the question about opening gifts in public at some point, and it is better to have a philosophy about it than to deal with the challenge again and again.
+I thought that every family faces the question about opening presents in public at some point, and it is better to have a philosophy about it than to deal with the challenge again and again.

 in this post, I would like to share with you my philosophy.